Junior Summer Course

 Social Activities

-As well as improving English language skills, students who visit us here in Cambridge are encouraged to take full advantage of the rich variety of social, cultural and sporting activities offered by CCL.
-The course programme includes approximately 3 hours of activities every day, including punting on the river Cam, trips to Cambridge Colleges and visits to local attractions, arts & crafts as well as the famous CCL Summer BBQ!
+As well as improving English language skills, students who visit us at Saint Mary’s take part in the rich variety of social, cultural and sporting activities offered by CCL.
+The course programme includes approximately 3 hours of activities every day, including visits to Cambridge colleges, punting on the Cam, visiting other local attractions, arts & crafts as well as the famous CCL Summer BBQ!

 • Excursions